 The 4-Hour Workweek by Tim Ferriss

 Essentialism by Greg McKeown

 How to Win Friends & Influence People by Dale Carnegie

 Life After College by Jenny Blake

-Organized Like a Ninja Toolkit: Jenny Blake rocks, and so does this toolkit.
+Organized Like a Ninja Toolkit: Jenny Blake rocks, and so does this free toolkit.
 Get your life organized, and good things will follow!

 Get Better Clients and Earn More Money: From my friends over at The Write Life, this ebook is chock full of tips to help you make it big as a freelance writer.
 (Plus, it quotes yours truly!)

 This post contains some affiliate links, meaning if you purchase the products, I earn a small commission — at no extra cost to you.
 These are all products I use and love; I wouldn’t recommend them otherwise.
 Click here to read my full disclosure.
 Thanks for your support!